chengsoonong/ml4x/slides/hdlss/spearman.md

 Much simpler in software:
 ![height:150px](figs-spearman/spearman-python.png)
-Can be even simpler ...
+Can be even simpler by taking the logarithm

 ---